mvictoras/www/content/about/index.md

 {{< figure src="mateevitsi-pixar.jpg" caption="Stroking Sulley's beard" >}}

-After graduating from {{< a link="EVL" src="https://www.evl.uic.edu" >}}, I co-founded {{< a link="SpatialCanvas" src="https://www.spatialcanvas.com" >}} with the vision of building the future of ARCloud, before joining {{< a link="GN Advanced Science" src="https://www.spatialcanvas.com" >}}, where I worked on next-generation audio solutions, inventing and prototyping the Human-Computer Interaction tools, methodologies, and concepts.
-I currently hold a Computer Scientist position at the {{< a link="Argonne Leadership Computing Facility" src="https://www.alcf.anl.gov" >}} (ALCF), {{< a link="Argonne National Laboratory" src="https://www.anl.gov" >}} (ANL), working with the Visualization and Data Analytics team on visualizing exascale large-scale datasets that have been simulated on the supercomputer.
+After graduating from {{< a link="EVL" src="https://www.evl.uic.edu" >}}, I co-founded {{< a link="SpatialCanvas" src="https://www.spatialcanvas.com" >}} with the vision of building the future of ARCloud, before joining {{< a link="GN Advanced Science" src="https://www.spatialcanvas.com" >}}, where I worked on next-generation audio solutions, inventing and prototyping Human-Computer Interaction tools, methodologies, and concepts.
+I currently hold a Computer Scientist position at the {{< a link="Argonne Leadership Computing Facility" src="https://www.alcf.anl.gov" >}} (ALCF), {{< a link="Argonne National Laboratory" src="https://www.anl.gov" >}} (ANL), working with the Visualization and Data Analytics team on visualizing large-scale datasets that have been simulated on the Supercomputer.

 I draw on a diverse set of skills, including scientific visualization, computer graphics, human computer interaction, electronics, sensors, fabrication and computer vision.